20 Things to Do in Hong Kong That Probably Aren’t in Your Guidebook

 14. Pick your own strawberries

-Hong Kong is home to several organic farms where you can go strawberry picking – it’s a great day trip for adults and children alike, and the strawberries are gobsmackingly good!
-But there’s a catch: strawberries are only available from mid-December to April.
-Read more about strawberry picking in Hong Kong here.
+Hong Kong is home to several organic farms where you can go strawberry picking – itโ€™s a great day trip for adults and children alike, and the strawberries are gobsmackingly good!
+If you want to get off the beaten path in Hong Kong, venture out to the New Territories (near the border between Hong Kong and Mainland China) where a number of these farms are located.

 15. Learn about Cantonese opera